dougsweetser/Q/docs/SR/problem_set_4.md

 Q: Einstein, in his first paper on the special theory of relativity, wrote the
-following: "If one of the two synchronous clocks at A is moved in a closed curve with constant velocity until it returns to A, the journey lasting t seconds, then by the clock that has remained at rest the travelled clock on its arrival at A will be t v^2/2 c^2 seconds slow."
+following: "If one of the two synchronous clocks at A is moved in a closed curve with constant velocity until it returns to A, the journey lasting t seconds, then by the clock that has remained at rest the traveled clock on its arrival at A will be t v^2/2 c^2 seconds slow."
 Prove this statement.
 (Note: Elsewhere in his paper Einstein indicated that this result is an approximation, valid only for v &lt;&lt; c.)